petzi53/thought-splinters/content/post/2017/2017-10-17-what-is-obvious-and-for-whom/index.markdown

 There is no possibility to examine all belief systems at the same time.
 The whole book “On Certainty” by Ludwig Wittgenstein Wittgenstein (1975) is full of aphorisms about tacit assumptions we rely on.
 Our knowledge does not consist of separated propositions but is a system of interconnected views/opinions.
 I will close this post with some quotes by Wittgenstein to illustrate this point.

 > §139.
 Not only rules, but also examples are needed for establishing a practice.
-Our rules leave loop-holes open, and the practice has to speak for itself."
+Our rules leave loop-holes open, and the practice has to speak for itself.”

 > §142.
 It is not single axioms that strike me as obvious, it is a system in which consequences and premises give one another *mutual* support.